The Best Free Personal Finance and Budgeting Software

 Also, there are no online-services with this software: no online bill-pay, no data sync, no online quotes, no statement downloads.
 So be aware of its limitations and lack of future updates if you choose this option.

-Microsoft Money Plus Sunset Deluxe is only compatible with Windows.
+Microsoft Money Plus Sunset Deluxe is only compatible with older versions of Windows.

 If you don't need fully featured personal financial software and you're just concerned about keeping a budget, there are some great free budget spreadsheet templates you can use with Microsoft Excel, OpenOffice Calc or Google Sheets.
 Just download and open them in your spreadsheet software to get a handle on your cash flow.